Moddable-OpenSource/moddable/documentation/devices/qca4020/README.md

 ### Adjust Link Map

-A link map is used to specify where in memory the different components of your application will go.
+The link map specifies where in memory the different components of your application will go.

 The QCA4020 allocates RAM to read-only memory (instructions and data), and read-write memory for each of the different operating modes of the chip.
 Moddable apps run primarily in the Full Operating Mode (***FOM***).

 The QCA4020 also has flash memory that can be used to store data and code.
 Moddable stores resources, XS bytecode and static variables in flash.
-Application object code runs out of XIP (execute in place) memory.
+Application object code runs out of execute-in-place (***XIP***) memory.

-We will need to adjust some values in the link map to give us more data space in RAM, and to move read-only data to flash.
+We adjust link map values to give us more data space in RAM, and to move read-only data to flash.

-In the file `MODDABLE/build/devices/qca4020/xsProj/src/export/DevCfg_master_devcfg_out_cdb.xml` do the following:
+In the file `MODDABLE/build/devices/qca4020/xsProj/src/export/DevCfg_master_devcfg_out_cdb.xml` change the following:

 Disable **DEP** (data execution prevention) by setting the property value to 0: